-More details about how our Pupil Premium Grant was used last year can be found below.
+More details about how our Pupil Premium Grant was used last year and how it can be found below.

 Intervention plan for this year (2020-21)

 This year, we have received £73,430 in total, and we will continue our programme of interventions, ensuring that:

 - we increase the percentage of children who are working at age-related expectations in reading, writing and mathematics

-- the EAL Manager continues to support children who are at the early stages of using English as an additional language
+- the EAL Manager works in the Foundation Stage to assess children with English as an Additional Language (EAL) and support children who are at the early stage of acquiring English as an additional language.

 - the Inclusion Manager continues to support and monitor pupils who are on the SEN register